Liverpool-UK/codeforliverpool-stories/README.md

 You might prefer to make it in [Twine 1](https://github.com/tweecode/twine)

-Once it gets bigger we could upload it to the [Interactive Fiction Database]( but it's actually **Interacive non-fiction** so we are going to need another database. ;)
+Once it gets bigger we could upload it to the [Interactive Fiction Database](http://ifdb.tads.org/) but it's actually **Interacive non-fiction** so we are going to need another database. ;)

 ### Other Twine Games